thunderrabbit/barefoot_rob/content/quests/walk-to-niigata/2021/04/25day-eleven-will-be-long.md

 #### Now

 Lin is resting beside me and noted tomorrow is going to be a bit of a long day walking.
 I am grateful for my day off today!
+(Day 10)

 #### Coming up